joshherz/portfolioWebsite/README.md

 # 1. joshherz.com
 >A website to host projects made by me, Josh Herz.
-By originality of my website name, josherz.com, you can tell I'm the real think-outside-the-box type.
+Judging by the originality of my website name, josherz.com, you can tell I'm the real think-outside-the-box type.

 SKIP TO [1.4.1.
 How to Run This Code](#141-how-to-run-this-code) if you're the TL;DR type.